WilliamDespres/ageofwar-cpp/README.md

 ## Usage

-To play AgeOfWarCpp, on a UNIX terminal, execute the following commands:
+To play AgeOfWarCpp, on a UNIX terminal, in root folder, execute the following commands:
 ```
 make
 ./ageofwar